christianacca/web-api-starter/docs/github-workflow-direct-callback-migration-plan.md

 - [ ] Search the repo for obsolete runtime references to webhook code paths.
 - [ ] Run a local end-to-end verification of the Phase 4 cleanup on the `master`-equivalent code path.
 - [ ] Confirm locally that queue-driven workflow completion still succeeds after API-side webhook handling has been removed.
-- [ ] Merge the Phase 4 cleanup and queue-default workflow path to `master`.
+- [ ] commit and push the changes to current feature branch
-- [ ] Deploy that application and workflow state to the real Azure environments that will receive the webhook cleanup.
+- [ ] Deploy that application and workflow state, using the current feature branch, to the real Azure environments that will receive the webhook cleanup
 - [ ] Run an end-to-end verification against at least one real deployed environment after rollout.
 - [ ] Confirm the deployed environment completes the orchestration through the queue-only path.
 - [ ] Update the checklist for this phase.